-So you have herpes, and you want to have a healthy love and sex life.
+So you or your partner have herpes, and you want to have a healthy love and sex life.
 That’s great news, because it is possible as long as you know the right precautions to take and how your risk factors could play out.
 When is herpes not contagious?
 It’s a more complex answer than you might expect, but definitely encouraging with the right perspective.

 When Is Herpes Not Contagious?